Type of institution: University/Higher Education Institution

 Standard entry requirements

 Entry will be based on performance in Units 3 and 4: a study score of at least 30 in English EAL (English as an additional language) or at least 25 in English other than EAL or equivalent, or Certificate IV: or higher, or concurrent Bachelor study.Selection is competitive, meeting these minimum requirements or their equivalents does not guarantee selection into this course.
 All applicants must meet the minimum English language requirements.
 Please refer to this course entry on the Deakin University website to read about ways of satisfying the English language proficiency requirement.
+Refer to the Deakin University website for more detailed information about additional course requirements for all applicant groups, or equivalent minimum requirements for applicants with a higher education study, VET study or work and life experience.

 On successful completion of the course students will be eligible to apply for registration as a Registered Nurse with the Nursing and Midwifery Board of Australia (NMBA).
 Note: the NMBA has registration requirements that must be met in order to register.
 Course completion is one of these requirements.